Commercial Truck Drivers are Involved in Hit-and-Run Accidents

 Even if the driver cannot be identified, it may be possible to file a claim with your insurance carrier based on an uninsured or underinsured motorist situation.
 Despite the actions of the truck driver, it is possible to get the compensation that you need to recover with the right help.Peter Thompson & Associates Fight for Truck Accident Victims

 Getting involved in a serious accident with a tractor-trailer is traumatic enough, but when the driver flees the scene of the accident, it may seem hopeless.
 The experienced and dedicated Maine personal injury attorneys at Peter Thompson & Associates understand your situations and can help develop a legal strategy that works for you and your family.
-To schedule a free initial consultation, call us at 1 (800) 804-2004.
+To schedule an initial consultation, call us at 1 (800) 804-2004.